jkugalde/Twisted-belt-reducer/PARTS.md

 | M3x15 countersink bolt  |   3  |
 | M3x50 countersink bolt  |   5  |
 | M3x15 socket head bolt  |   2  |

-I am not sure about the belt.
-I used a 300T belt and it was kinda long.